embeddedgo/pico/devboard/readme.md

 ### Directory structure

 Every supported board has its directory here.
-Each of them contains three subdirectories:
+Each of them contains three or four subdirectories:

 #### board